AustenZhu/OkNotebookExtension/ok_magic/README.md

 A Jupyter Notebook extension that allows you to write okpy tests in cell.

+NOTE: This is largely a reskin of the %load function, with (hopefully) convenient changes.

 To use and install the extension, run the following lines in your terminal

 ```bash